Guidelines for making an application

 • Introduction: the background of the research and its subject matter, as well as the significance of the proposed research in light of this background.

-• Aims and objectives: what is to be studied and why.
+• Aims and objectives: what will be studied and why.
 The objectives must be indicated as clearly as possible, for example through proposed research questions.

-• Research materials and methods: the research data or literature and the method chosen for analysing or handling these materials.
+• Research materials and methods: the research data or literature and the methods chosen for analys.

 • Work outline: a short estimate of the expected duration of each phase of the project.